Sales Territory

 3. Customer Type Territories

-This model divides territories based on the type or size of customer, purchase behavior, or lifecycle stage.
-Sales teams can tailor their strategies to various market segments, including small & mid-market, startups, public sector, and private.
+Customer-type territories divide accounts based on size, purchase behavior, or lifecycle stage.
+Sales teams can tailor strategies to distinct market segments, including SMB and enterprise.

-A SaaS CRM vendor might assign one sales team to focus exclusively on small businesses.
-Another team may handle mid-market firms (50-500 employees) needing more integrations and customization.
-A third team might serve enterprise customers (hundreds to thousands of users, complex contracts, many stakeholders).
+To give an example, a SaaS CRM vendor might assign one sales team to focus exclusively on small businesses.
+Another team may handle mid-market firms (50–500 employees) needing more integrations.
+A third team might serve enterprise customers with complex contracts and multiple stakeholders.

-Each team’s sales strategy, pricing, onboarding, and support will differ accordingly.
+In essence, each team's sales strategy, pricing, and onboarding process will differ accordingly.

 4. Product Type Territories

 Product-type territories divide sales responsibilities according to individual product lines or services.
-This structure works particularly well for companies with a broad and varied portfolio, as it allows teams to specialize in one area rather than spreading their focus too thin.
+Companies with a broad and varied portfolio benefit because teams can specialize in one area instead of spreading their focus too thin.

-For example, suppose a SaaS vendor provides both a basic project management tool and an advanced AI-driven forecasting analytics module.
-The sales organization might have one territory (or team) dedicated to the project management product, another for the AI forecasting add-on, and yet another for a bundled suite.
+Suppose a SaaS vendor provides both a basic project management tool and an advanced AI-driven forecasting analytics module.
+The sales organization might have one team dedicated to the project management product and another for the AI forecasting add-on.

-Reps focused on the advanced product would become experts in data science, predictive modelling, SLAs, etc., and could more effectively sell to clients.
+Reps focused on the advanced product would become experts in data science and predictive modeling.
+They could sell more effectively to data-driven clients.

 5. Channel Sales Territories

-For instance, a cloud infrastructure SaaS might sell its core service through its own sales team, but also rely heavily on technology partners and systems integrators in certain regions or industries.
+A cloud infrastructure SaaS might sell its core service through its own sales team.
+It could also rely on technology partners and systems integrators in specific regions or industries.

 6. Named Accounts Territories